Friday, March 10, 2017

 Longing for the past, restless for the future

-I find myself at a standstill as I finish February of my junior year of college.
+I find myself at a standstill as I finish my junior year of college.
 I’m constantly reflecting on the past, letting nostalgia overwhelm me with the way things used to be.
 I see myself maturing on social media and investing myself in work rather than going on personal adventures.
 I blame email for my transition into adulthood.
 My email is always open on my desktop and the worst part is that I get excited to see who’s reaching out or responding to my messages.

 Just for the record fellow students, that’s when you know you’ve completed your transition into the real world.